 BI in an Enterprise Data Warehouse without ETL

-Panoply makes it possible to load masses of structured and unstructured data to its cloud-based data warehouse, without any ETL process at all.
-It uses a self-optimizing architecture with machine learning and natural language processing (NLP) to automatically prepare data for analysis.
-Analysts can run queries to transform the data on the fly as needed, and work on the transformed tables in a BI tool of their choice.
+Panoply makes it possible to sync and store masses of structured and unstructured data.
+With their data already in a secure data warehouse, analysts can run queries to transform the data on the fly as needed, and work on the transformed tables in a BI tool of their choice.

 Panoply solves all five problems presented above without the cost and complexity of an ETL process:

-- Data not in suitable form for reporting — Panoply prepares and optimizes data automatically as it is ingested to the data warehouse.
+- Data not in suitable form for reporting — Panoply can automatically apply transformations to your data, making it more consistent and easier to manage.

-- Data has quality issues — Panoply uses machine learning and NLP strategies to automatically correct many quality issues.
-You can fix other issues using on-the-fly transformations.
+- Data has quality issues — Panoply makes it easy to fix issues using on-the-fly transformations.
 Or, you can integrate with lightweight ETL tools like Stitch or Blendo, and build a cloud-based ETL pipeline in just a few clicks.

 - Strain on transactional database performance — not a problem because data is still being loaded to a separate data warehouse.